Causality and the Modeling of the Measurement Process in Quantum Theory: Modeling the Quantum Measurement Process: To Collapse or Not to Collapse?

-Classical texts that describe QM axiomatically begin stating that the mathematical interpretation of a quantum system is a Hilbert space, that pure states are represented by rays in this space, physical magnitudes by selfadjoint operators on the state space and that the evolution of the system is ruled by the Schr\"{o}dinger equation.
-Possible results of a given magnitude are the eigenvalues of the corresponding operator obtained with probabilities given by the Born rule.
-In general, the state previous to the measurement is a linear superposition of eigenstates corresponding to different eigenvalues of the measured observable.
-In order to give an account of the state of the system after the appearance of a particular result one needs to add the {\bf PP}.
+Due to the existence of quantum superpositions, in order to give an account of the state of the system after the appearance of a particular result, one needs to add the {\bf PP}.
 In von Neunmann's \cite[p.
 214]{VN} words: ``Therefore, if the system is initially found in a state in which the values of $\mathcal{R}$ cannot be predicted with certainty, then this state is transformed by a measurement $M$ of $\mathcal{R}$ into another state: namely, into one in which the value of $\mathcal{R}$ is uniquely determined.
 Moreover, the new state, in which $M$ places the system, depends not only on the arrangement of $M$, but also on the result of $M$ (which could not be predicted causally in the original state) ---because the value of $\mathcal{R}$ in the new state must actually be equal to this $M$-result''.\footnote{Or in Dirac's words: ``When we measure a real dynamical variable $\xi$, the disturbance involved in the act of measurement causes a jump in the state of the dynamical system.
 From physical continuity, if we make a second measurement of the same dynamical variable $\xi$ immediately after the first, the result of the second measurement must be the same as that of the first.'' \cite[p.
-36]{Dirac74}} At this point one needs to also introduce the so called {\bf Eigenstate-Eigenvalue Link (EEL):} {\it after the measurement, the state of the system is that (i.e., the eigenstate) which corresponds to the measured eigenvalue.} There are different ways to provide a physical account of the projection postulate.
-One of the main distinctions made in the literature is in between the so called ``collapse solutions'' which consider the {\bf PP} as a real physical interaction which takes place during measurement, and ``non-collapse solutions'' which retain superpositions independently of actual observations.
+36]{Dirac74}} However, the {\bf PP} does not provide a solution to the measurement problem by itself.
+The solution requires an explanation which relates in a causal model a superposition of multiple states and the one measurement outcome.